weikinhuang/dotfiles/README.md

 export PROJECT_DIR='~/Documents/Projects'
 ```

-Use to wrap common applications with cli usage (cygwin)
+Use to wrap common applications with cli usage (cygwin) will load [dotenv/other/cygwin-exewrappers.sh](dotenv/other/cygwin-exewrappers.sh)

 ```bash
 export __CYG_LOAD_WRAPPERS=true